 Connection group: A group of charging station(s) and other devices that shares the same resource, such as a fuse.
 The connection group is set up to protect fuses from overload and is controlled by one device (either a charging station or a load interface) to act as a master device.
-Normally, the Connection group also defines how the internet is connected to the units, through a master.
-For more information about connection groups, refer to 4.13.1 Dynamic Load Management (DLM) functionality, page 44.
+Normally, the Connection group also defines how the internet is connected to the units, trough a master.
+For more information about connection groups, refer to 3.14.1 Dynamic Load Management (DLM) functionality, page 56.

-DLM system: DLM stands for Dynamic Load Management and is a software-based solution that manages the loads of the system of several charging stations in an installation.
+DLM system: DLM stands for Dynamic Load Management and is a software-based solution that is meant to manage the loads of the system of several charging stations in an installation.
 DLM can be defined as the current limiting logic applied to a connection group.